Sebel and Sebal In Indonesian

 Gue cabut dulu ya?
 Gue mau ngeles Bahasa Inggris soalnya sekarang.
 (I've got to roll-out now because it's time for me to go to my English course now.)

-The second meaning of ngeles is to cop-out or making an excuse.
+The second meaning of ngeles is to cop out or make an excuse.
 This is what we're going to watch from the scene down below.
-This kind of meaning, and not the first meaning.
+This kind of meaning is not the first meaning.

 For this second meaning, there is a popular in Indonesia using this word [ngeles].
 The phrase is,